 The class is scheduled for face-to-face on-campus meetings.
-All learners taking courses with a face-to-face component are required to take Safe Return to Campus Training prior to visiting campus.
-Training is available in Blackboard (https://mymason.gmu.edu).
-You are required to follow the university's public health and safety precautions and procedures outlined on the university Safe Return to Campus webpage (https://www2.gmu.edu/safe-return-campus).
+All learners taking courses with a face-to-face component are required to follow the university's public health and safety precautions and procedures outlined on the university Safe Return to Campus webpage (https://www2.gmu.edu/safe-return-campus).
 Similarly, all learners in face-to-face and hybrid courses must also complete the Mason COVID Health Check daily, seven days a week.
-The COVID Health Check system uses a color code system and you will receive either a Green, Yellow, or Red email response.
-Only if you receive a "green" notification you are permitted to attend courses with a face-to-face component.
+The COVID Health Check system uses a color code system and students will receive either a Green, Yellow, or Red email response.
+Only students who receive a "green" notification are permitted to attend courses with a face-to-face component.
 If you suspect that you are sick or have been directed to self-isolate, please quarantine or get testing.
 Faculty are allowed to ask you to show them that you have received a Green email and are thereby permitted to be in class.
-If the campus closes or class is canceled due to weather or other concern, learners should check Blackboard for updates on how to continue learning and information about any changes to events or assignments.